-- Your doctor will calculate your dose based on your condition, your weight and your response.
+- Your doctor will work out your dose based on your condition, your weight and your response to treatment.

 - The pharmacy label on your medicine will tell you how much azathioprine to take, how often to take it, and any special instructions.